dandi/dandidav/README.md

 - Hierarchies served:

-    - `/dandisets/`: A view of Dandisets & assets (including Zarr entries, and including version metadata as virtual `dandiset.yaml` files) in Dandi Archive, retrieved via the Dandi Archive and S3 APIs
+    - `/dandisets/`: A view of Dandisets & assets in Dandi Archive, retrieved via the Dandi Archive and S3 APIs

+        - Dandiset versions include a `dandiset.yaml` file as a top-level resource.

+        - Zarr assets are represented as collections of their entries.

+        - HTML views of collections include links to version & asset metadata on the API server.

     - `/zarrs/`: A view of all Zarrs in the Dandi Archive at various points in time, as recorded by/at <https://github.com/dandi/zarr-manifests>